West 22nd Street (Cermak Road) and Kingery Highway

 A subsequent expansion of OAKBROOK CENTER was announced in July 1989.
 This was to include a 2-level (248,000 square foot) Northeast Wing, 3-level (220,000 square foot) Nordstrom and three parking garages.
 A full enclosure of mall courts and concourses was considered but not carried out.

-Nordstrom's store, the sixty-fourth in the Seattle-based chain and first in the Midwest, held its official grand opening April 5, 1991.
-In other areas of the mall, anchor alterations were underway.
+Nordstrom's store, the sixty-fourth in the chain and first in the Midwest, held its official grand opening on April 5, 1991.
+Anchor changes were underway in other areas of the mall.
 The first involved Bonwit Teller, a 1962 charter tenant.
 It was shuttered in June 1990.
 Crate & Barrel, which had opened their very first shopping mall store at OAKBROOK CENTER in 1971, relocated into the Bonwit Teller space.

 Between 2001 and 2004, OAKBROOK CENTER changed hands three times.
 The first buyer, Chicago-based Urban Retail Properties, sold to Holland-based Rodamco in June 2001.
 In turn, the Maryland-based Rouse Company acquired the property in May 2002.
 When Chicago-based General Growth Properties acquired the portfolio of the Rouse Company, in November 2004, OAKBROOK CENTER became a GGP holding.
 By this time, the mall encompassed around 2,090,000 leasable square feet.